CarlMartins/Chat_TCPIP/README.md

 - [TCP Sockets](https://en.wikipedia.org/wiki/Network_socket)

 ## Error handling
-Here are the errors there are treated by our application:
+Here are the errors that are handled by our application:
 - Client side
   - Invalid IP
   - Empty user name